Thinking of training to teach? Train with SUPA Salisbury.

 What is SUPA?

-St Edmund’s Girls’ school is one a of growing number of schools leading the way in terms of creating more school-led teacher training.
+Wyvern St Edmund’s is one a of growing number of schools leading the way in terms of creating more school-led teacher training.
 We link with several other secondary schools in the area in a consortium called ‘SUPA Salisbury’ whose goal is to make Salisbury a centre of excellence in the delivery of teacher training.
 This is really important to us because it means we can choose the very best talent and develop individuals into teachers.
+We work in alliance with Southampton University with whom we have a strong and long standing relationship training high quality teachers.
+In the four years of our alliance, we have trained over 30 teachers, many of whom have gone on to teach in our schools.

 The other schools that make up SUPA Salisbury are: